ahp-electronics/xc-firmware/README.md

-# XC8 Intensity correlator firmware
+# XC Intensity correlator firmware

 #### This repository contains code of the XC series correlators